 There's a built-in heart rate monitor that along with the new Coach AI software provides adaptive workouts including the HIIT training that doesn't require gym equipment.
 It will even suggest when you need to to take break from the high intensity sessions.

-The Shape successfully raised fund through crowdfunding to bring it to life and is expected to ship in 2017.
+The Shape successfully raised fund through crowdfunding to bring it to life and has now started shipping.